Laois shop open just 11 days has first Lotto winner

-A store in Laois open just 11 days has had its first Lotto winner.

-McSorley's Centra store in Portlaoise Co Laois sold the €1m winning lotto ticket on July 1.
+McSorley's Centra store in Portlaois Co Laois sold the €1m winning lotto ticket on July 1.

-People are urged to check their tickets especially players living in Portlaoise.
+People are urged to check their tickets especially players living in Portlaois.

 The store owner, Martin McSorley, was very pleased with the news.